NicholasDrian/Web-NURBS/README.md

 Web NURBS is far from complete, and lacking much documentation.
 That being said it is working well and ready for use!

+## Whats to come?

+I am currently moving surface sampling to the GPU and expect significant performance gains (100x give or take).
+Next, I will move the acceleration structures (Bounding Volume Heirarchies) to the GPU.
+The goal is to move any serious compute away from JavaScript inorder to acheve buttery smooth rendering.

 ## What does it look like?
 <img src="./images/Web NURBS 1.png"/>
 <img src="./images/Web NURBS 3.png"/>